C2.3 Identify and use equivalent relationships for whole numbers up to 50, in various contexts.

 Developing algebraic thinking is a complex process that relies on three fundamental processes: abstracting, generalizing, and operating on the unknown.

-Note: Although properties of operations, such as the commutative property, are explored in the Number strand, the process of coming to understand and generalize them falls under algebraic thinking.
+Note: Although properties of operations, such as the commutative property, are explored and applied in the Number strand, the process of coming to understand and generalize them falls under algebraic thinking.

 In situations of equality, students can more easily formulate a generalization when it follows a process of proposing and verifying a conjecture.